error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 ## Application description
 ### Features
-- Breathing pattern trainer using LEDS for visual feedback.
-- Movement of stone represented with colour and brightness patters and changes
-- Sleep timer
+- Crude Gesture recogntion to change modes
+- **Breathing Mode:** The user lies with the device on there chest and slows there breathing to the required rate for the required time to make the LEDS glow ( [inspriation from](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3203837/#:~:text=Accelerometers%20have%20been%20increasingly%20used,using%20digital%20signal%20processing%20technology.))
+- **Colour Mode:** The movements of the stone in XYZ from the accelerometer change RGB, respectively.
+  - accelerometer double-tap stores the color
+  - double tap again, resets
+- Timer based Sleep Mode ( implement low power mode ), if there are no user interactions.
-- Save user settings to non volitaile memeory
+- Save user settings to non-volatile memory
-- Data logging of movement  to USB mass storage ( as proof of concept )
+- Data logging of movement to USB mass storage ( as proof of concept ), data manipulation to save files nicely for use later.
 - implement cli
   - pass test data to the cli
   - mimic commands that would be replicated over ble
   - log activity/session data
   - set activity  state table
-  - test perpiherlas
+  - test peripherals
   - save  input data to mass storage
   - Load Led patterns
-  - set user prefrences ( like choosing the colour of the light in breathing mode )
+  - set user preferences ( like choosing the color of the light in breathing mode )

-  Event driven things
-  Data Driven things

 ## Hardware Description
 ## Software Description
 Describe the code in general

 ○ Describe the parts you wrote in some detail (maybe 3-5 sentences per module) ○ Describe code you re-used from other sources, including the licenses for those

 ## Build Instructions
-○ How to build the system (including the toolchain(s))

 ### Software
 Install CubeIDE
+○ How you debugged and tested the system
+○ How you powered it (and how you might in the future)

 ### Hardware

 #### BOM
 - ST32429I-disc main board
 - 5v external power source ( I am using this )
+- Power bank to power the board.
 - 8 wsb32i addressabel LEDS
 - LIS3DH 3axis accelerometor
 - Bread board